Career Planning and Assessment

-These are common questions for university students.
-It is normal to be unsure of your direction.
-A great way to start exploring your options is to evaluate what is important to you.
-What do you enjoy doing and what is your personal style?
-You can then use this information to assess your compatibility with a career to guide you in making an informed decision.
+One way to start exploration is to evaluate what is important to you.
+What do you enjoy doing?
+What is your personal style?
+You can use this information to guide you in making decisions about your career path.

 Career Counselling offers two self-exploration instruments that can help you better understand your likes and preferences: the Myers Briggs Personality Indicator (MBTI) and The Strong Interest Inventory.

 Accessing the MBTI and Strong will require you to visit the Counselling Centre in order to pay the fee and request which instrument(s) you would like to complete.